 Lillie tells Julian about his duty as Prince and asks him how he can love Caitlin.

 Cash, Archon, and Daedalus enter the room and plan Goth's execution.
 Cash gives Goth's location, Archon provides the blade, and Daedalus dispenses advice.

 [The layout for this day's paper was shown in a scene which took place the day before, and the prop itself seems to be at least a partial reuse of the newspaper seen in "Nightstalker."
+Although the newspaper mockup has an actual date on it (Wednesday, March 13, 1996), that date is inconsistent with other indicators of time in the series.
 While Ruth is walking through Golden Gate Park, she rustles through quite a few leaves, supporting the supposition that it is fall at the time of this episode.]

 Lillie brings Caitlin a cheque for twenty-five thousand dollars as a reward for information leading to the recovery of the baby.
 Caitlin offers her some red wine, and the two talk about Julian.
 Lillie puts a powder in Caitlin's drink which puts her into a deep trance.
 She gives Caitlin directions to where she can find the baby in the hopes that Goth might kill her.